sullof/shardjs/README.md

 ## Shardjs

+THIS DOES NOT WORK ANYMORE.
+DON'T USE IT :-)

 A module to manage keys along a shard of up to 3844 nodes inspired by [this Instagram article](http://instagram-engineering.tumblr.com/post/10853187575/sharding-ids-at-instagram).